Routing

 domainStrategy: "AsIs" | "IPIfNonMatch" | "IPOnDemand"

-"AsIs": No additional processing is performed.
-The domain name from the destination address or the sniffed domain is used for routing selection.
-Default value."IPIfNonMatch": After a full round of matching, if no rule is matched, the domain name is resolved to an IP address and a second matching pass is performed;"IPOnDemand": Before starting the matching process, directly resolve the domain name to the IP address for matching;
+"AsIs": No extra operation.
+Uses the domain in the destination address or the sniffed domain.
+Default value."IPIfNonMatch": When no rule is matched after a full round of matching, resolve the domain to an IP and perform a second round of matching."IPOnDemand": Before starting matching, resolve the domain to an IP immediately for matching.

 rules: [RuleObject]